LukasdelasCasas/LukasdelasCasas.github.io/_posts/2018-07-26-Topic_Modeling.md

-This Topic doesn´t match any of Nelsons results and my own visualisations differ from each other:
+This Topic doesnÂ´t match any of Nelsons results and my own visualisations differ from each other:
 Topic 40 Nr.35 :
 ![](../img/lukas_voit/tm40_A20_50_iter500_Max10_Topic_35.png)